 With the rise of bring your own device (BYOD) environments in organizations -- whether IT supports BYOD or not -- corporate data is being stored and used on mobile devices.
-And, as workers increasingly work from home
+And, as workers increasingly work from home and remote locations and rely on smartphones and other mobile devices, IT administrators are pressed to protect mobile device data.

 How many mobile devices are out there?